 “Some brands, like media and publishing organizations, leverage their data assets to diversify their revenue.
 They can use a CDP to build interest or product-based audiences to share with relevant partners, including those who buy ad space.”

-In other words?
+Put another way?
 Dynamic segments of prospects and customers that update in real-time, account for all individuals consent preferences, and incorporate their latest behavioral and engagement data are your most valuable data monetization asset.

-Leveraging our Interest Ranker 2.0 feature to track the interests of its readership (i.e., browsing and buying habits) and storing that in unified customer profiles, our publisher customers can sell targeted ad space on their websites.
+These publisher customers can sell targeted ad space on their websites.
 What’s more, they compile those interests into custom segments and bundle them, so to speak, for advertisers.